Cam Newton Award

 3. Kenny Pickett, Pittsburgh

-Salt in the wound for me personally having to write up Bailey Zappe as the top college fantasy quarterback for 2021.
-We knew the scheme coming to Western Kentucky under offensive coordinator Zach Kittley would likely light up the scoreboard where defense is optional in Conference USA.
+Salt in the wound for me personally, having to write up Bailey Zappe as the top college fantasy quarterback for 2021.
+We knew the scheme coming to Western Kentucky under offensive coordinator Zach Kittley would likely light up the scoreboard, where defense is optional in Conference USA.
 Yet.
 We overthought it a bit when analyzing this offseason, ranking Zappe in the CFF QB 15-20 range.

 What do we look for in the perfect CFF prospect?
 Upside and consistency, and Zappe provided all of that.
 At least three touchdown passes in every game this season and topped 30-plus FPs every single week.
 Bailey Zappe wasn’t just the best fantasy quarterback this season, but the top CFF player in the country and a league-winner for many.